-Avian (Bird) Flu H5N1
+Avian (Bird) Flu H5

-The overall risk to the general public from H5N1 bird flu is currently low.
-Though bird flu is causing outbreaks in U.S. dairy cows, pasteurization kills harmful germs in milk so that it is safe to consume.
+H5 bird flu is causing outbreaks in U.S. dairy cows.
+Infected cows may shed the H5 bird flu virus in their milk.
+Pasteurization kills harmful germs in milk so that it is safe to consume.
 Always choose pasteurized milk and dairy products to protect your health and the health of your family.
-Unpasteurized raw milk, and dairy products made from it (e.g., cheese, yogurt, ice cream), can be contaminated with germs that can cause serious illness, hospitalization, or death.
+In addition to H5 bird flu, unpasteurized raw milk, and dairy products made from it (e.g., cheese, yogurt, ice cream), can also be contaminated with other germs that can cause serious illness, hospitalization, or death.

 Each year in the U.S., more than 200,000 people are hospitalized with flu complications.
-People most at risk for complications from the flu include pregnant women, adults age 50 and older, children under the age of five and their caregivers, residents of nursing homes and other long-term care facilities and anyone who has certain underlying medical conditions.
+People most at risk for complications from the flu include pregnant women, adults age 50 and older, children under the age of five and their caregivers, residents of nursing homes and other long-term care facilities, and anyone who has certain underlying medical conditions.

 New York State Flu Tracker